MathieuBordere/sqlite-thread/README.md

 thread that the work is done and sits waiting to be kicked again.
 This simulates the case where a request that is not handled fully is put on the input queue of a worker thread again.
 The worker thread returns control to the main thread after `batch_size` rows have been returned.
+This simulates the case where a request is put on the input queue of a worker thread, the worker thread steps the query, fills a batch, returns control to another thread that sends the result to a client and asks the worker thread to continue stepping the query.
 3. uvpthread: Run the query from a pthread that coordinates with a libuv eventloop.
 The eventloop wakes up the pthread when there's work to do while the pthread wakes up the libuv eventloop with `uv_async_send`.
 The threads also play ping-pong like before and also returns control to the eventloop after `batch_size` rows.
+Simulates the same use-case as pthread, but with a libuv eventloop acting as the main thread.
-4. uvpthreadcont: Run the query from a pthread, but the worker thread keeps on working until all work is done and pushes results onto a queue for the main thread to handle.
-Every time `batch_size` rows have been collected, the worker pushes a result to the main thread.
+4. uvpthreadcont: Run the query from a pthread, but the worker thread keeps on working until all work is done and pushes results onto a queue every time `batch_size` rows have been collected for the main thread to handle.
 In this test there is no real output pushed on a queue, but it's simulated by the main thread and worker thread coordinating with a mutex to access a shared data-structure.

 ## Options
 Configurable batch size: larger batch => less context switching.